Edgio/js-ectoken/README.md

 ## Background

-JavaScript implementation of the "Edgio Token" (`ectoken`) - see main repo [ectoken](https://github.com/edgio/ectoken) for mroe details.
+JavaScript implementation of the "Edgio Token" (`ectoken`) - see main repo [ectoken](https://github.com/edgio/ectoken) for more details.

 ## Install